SUI-Components/sui/packages/sui-bundler/README.md

 ## Configuration

 This tool works with zero configuration out the box but you could use some configuration in order to optimize or adapt the output to your needs.
-For that, you need to add a property `sui-bundler` inside the package.json of your project.
+For that, you need to add a property `sui-bundler` inside a `config` property in the package.json of your project.

 `scripts` property accept ScriptExtHtmlWebpackPlugin config: https://github.com/numical/script-ext-html-webpack-plugin#configuration